AnthonySalierno/PayPal/README.md

 # PayPal UIE Take Home Exercise

 ## Description
 Hello!
-For this take home exercise I used React to build the view, Node and Express for the server and SQLite for the database with Sequelize as an ORM.
+For this take home exercise I used React to build the front-end, Node and Express for the server and SQLite for the database with Sequelize as an ORM.
+I generated a set of dummy data that loads on npm start before the server starts.
+This list contains 250 records.
+Users can enter in transactions in send money view and those will be added to the database and render in transaction view.

+Please let me know if you have any questions!
+Thanks!

-## To Do
+## Next steps
 * Modularize server
 * Add linter
 * Unit tests